Halkenguard/Trackmania-TOTD-Discord-Bot/README.md

   - Get the TMX thumbnail.
 Typically, maps on TMX have a stylized thumbnail that's better than the in-game one.
   - Get the map's assigned difficulty.
 Looks like that's an empty string in the TMX API although it's definitely being used on TMX itself.
   - Get the map's assigned tags.
 Also seems to be an empty string.
 There is a `StyleName` property that seems to contain the first tag.
+  - Use an embed instead of a standard message (see https://discord.com/developers/docs/resources/channel#embed-object).
 - Bot functionality:
   - Make the bot listen to a command for adding/removing channels to the post list (needs to be persisted).
   - Cache the current TOTD (or its message) so we only need to make the request once.